 Keto Cinnamon Rolls

-Keto Cinnamon Rolls are a sweet cheesy dessert which are made from the pizza dough, mixed with stevia to give it a slight sweetness alongside the cinnamon.
+Keto Cinnamon Rolls are a sweet cheesy dessert which is made from fathead pizza dough, mixed with stevia to give it a slight sweetness alongside the cinnamon.
 Its the perfect dessert for a cheese lover alike.

 As I was busy preparing my recipes, I had one of my hair-brained ideas… What If I created a sweet dessert with the famous fathead pizza base?

-As a creator of keto recipes online, you never know if anyone will actually try the recipe.
-I come up with all these recipes and let them go free into the webosphere, but the popularity of this recipe truly came to my surprise.
+As a creator of keto recipes online, you never know if anyone will actually try the recipe, so the popularity of this recipe truly came to my surprise.

 Cheese and sweet go together very well, which is why many restaurants have cheese on the dessert menu.
 Not only does cheese and sweet go together, but cinnamon sweetens anything.
 If you’re someone who enjoys stevia in their coffee, you should try adding some cinnamon to replace the sweetness.
 Thank me later!